 On February 14, 2014, a wholly owned subsidiary EdgeVerve Systems Limited (EdgeVerve) was incorporated.
 EdgeVerve was created to focus on developing and selling products and platforms.
-The Company has undertaken an enterprise valuation by an independent valuer and accordingly the business has been transferred for a consideration of $\overline{\xi}{421}$ crore with effect from July 1, 2014.
-Net assets amounting to $\overline{\xi}{9}$ crore were transferred and accordingly again of $\overline{\xi}{412}$ crone had been recorded as an exceptional item under previous GAAP.
-On adoption of Ind AS, the same has been reversed from retained earnings and transferred to Business Transfer Adjustment Reserve4, in accordance with Ind AS 103 which requires common control transactions to be recorded at book values.
+The Company has undertaken an enterprise valuation by an independent valuer and accordingly the business has been transferred for a consideration of ₹421 crore with effect from July 1, 2014.
+Net assets amounting to ₹9 crore were transferred and accordingly a gain of ₹412 crore had been recorded as an exceptional item under previous GAAP.
+On adoption of Ind AS, the same has been reversed from retained earnings and transferred to 'Business Transfer Adjustment Reserve', in accordance with Ind AS 103 which requires common control transactions to be recorded at book values.
 The consideration has been settled through the issue of fully paid up equity shares in EdgeVerve.

 On April 24, 2015, the Board of Directors of Infosys authorized the Company to execute a Business Transfer Agreement and related documents with EdgeVerve, to transfer the business of Finacle and Edge Services.
 Post the requisite approval from shareholders through postal ballot on June 4, 2015, a Business Transfer Agreement and other related documents were executed with EdgeVerve to transfer the business with effect from August 1, 2015.
 The Company has undertaken an enterprise valuation by an independent valuer and accordingly the business were transferred for a consideration of ₹3,222 crore and ₹177 crore for Finacle and Edge Services, respectively.
-Net assets amounting to ₹363 crore, (including working capital amounting to ₹370 crore) were transferred and accordingly a gain of ₹3,036 crore had been recorded as an exceptional item under previous GAAP.
+Net assets amounting to ₹363 crore, (including working capital amounting to ₹337 crore) were transferred and accordingly a gain of ₹3,036 crore had been recorded as an exceptional item under previous GAAP.
 On adoption of Ind AS, the same has been reversed from retained earnings and transferred to 'Business Transfer Adjustment Reserve' under retained earnings, in accordance with Ind AS 103 which requires common control transactions to be recorded at book values.
-The consideration was settled through issue of 85,00,00,000 equity shares amounting to ₹350 crore and \$2,549,00,000 non-convertible redeemable debentures amounting to ₹2,549 crore in EdgeVerve, post the

-The consideration was settled through issue of 85,00,00,000 equity shares amounting to ₹850 crore and 25,49,00,000 non-convertible redeemable debentures amounting to ₹2,549 crore in EdgeVerve, post the requisite approval from shareholders on December 11, 2015.
+The consideration was settled through issue of 85,00,00,000 equity shares amounting to 850 crore and 25,49,00,000 non-convertible redeemable debentures amounting to 25,49 crore in EdgeVerve, post the requisite approval from shareholders on December 11, 2015.
+During the six months ended September 30, 2016 EdgeVerve had repaid 25,00,000 crore by redeeming proportionate number of debentures.